FabricMC/fabric-docs/develop/items/custom-shields.md

 <<< @/reference/latest/src/client/java/com/example/docs/ExampleModClient.java#shield-layer

 Then, we'll create a special renderer for the item.
-This one is based off of the vanilla shield renderer, with the sprites changed to use our mod's sprites.
+This one is based off of the vanilla shield renderer, with changes made to allow it to take in custom sprites from the client item.
+We'll provide those sprites to the renderer in the next section.
 The renderer is complicated, so we'll break it down.

 ### Constructor {#constructor}

 The constructor of the renderer is simple - it accepts a `SpriteGetter` that will retrieve we'll be using, and the model we'll be using, in this case a `ShieldModel`.
-A `SpriteGetter` is an interface that will provide sprites when the model requests them.
-The constructor stores the `SpriteGetter` and `ShieldModel`
+A `SpriteGetter` is an interface that will provide sprites from `Identifier`s.
+The constructor stores the `SpriteGetter` and `ShieldModel` as fields.

 <<< @/reference/latest/src/client/java/com/example/docs/item/shield/GuiditeShieldSpecialRenderer.java#renderer

 ### Extraction {#extraction}

-Since we do not want the components of the item renderering to be able to change while in the rendering process, we store a copy of the stack's components via `extractArgument`.
+When extracting data to be rendered, we need a immutable copy of the data that contains only the information needed to render the item.
+We can retrieve that from the `ItemStack` by converting its `DataComponentMap` to an immutable one in `extractArgument`.

 <<< @/reference/latest/src/client/java/com/example/docs/item/shield/GuiditeShieldSpecialRenderer.java#extract-argument